Prince Edward Island

 Prepare notices to serve on a tenant or landlord in Prince Edward Island with these easy-to-use downloadable Landlord and Tenant Notice Forms.

-The Residential Tenancy Act stipulates when and how either the landlord or the tenant needs to give formal written notice to the other party, such as:
+The Residential Tenancy Act outlines specific instances in which either the landlord or the tenant must provide formal written notice to the other party.
+These situations include:

-- if the tenant has failed to pay the rent on time,
+• If a tenant has failed to pay rent on time;

-- if the landlord wants to increase the rent,
+• When the landlord intends to increase the rent;

-- if the landlord needs to enter the premises to inspect or repair or to show the premises for any purpose that is allowed under the Act.
+• If the landlord needs to enter the rental premises for inspection, repairs, or to show the unit as permitted by the Act.

 Sort by